-Equally interesting village is the Fisherman’s Wharf, which is a must-see for every tourist.
-The waterfront is inviting for various activities including dining, shopping, entertainment and more.
+An equally interesting village is the Fisherman’s Wharf, which is a must-see for every tourist.
+The waterfront is inviting for various activities including dining, shopping, entertainment, and more.
 The water, on the other hand, permits exciting activities including boating and fishing.
-From the Fisherman’s Wharf, there are ferries going to Alcatraz, the infamous prison of the United States where prominent personalities were “housed” for over 30 years.
+From the Fisherman’s Wharf, ferries are going to Alcatraz, the infamous prison of the United States where prominent personalities were “housed” for over 30 years.
 Now open to the public, Alcatraz offers guided tours so everyone can see and appreciate the site even more.

 Families visiting San Francisco cannot wait to experience the cable car, an old-fashioned style of exploring the beauty of the city.
 Introduced in 1873, several of the remaining cable cars now cater to visitors for sight-seeing important spots and tourist destinations.
 Part of the cable car route is Lombard Street, the very famous street that got the title “the most crooked street in the entire world.”
 Conversely, no tourist must dare miss the San Francisco Chinatown, the biggest Chinatown outside Asia, and the oldest in North America.
 Temples, theaters, antique stores, and other interesting establishments add color and life to this upbeat destination.